 In June 2022, we issued \$230.0 million aggregate principal amount of 1.750% convertible senior notes due in 2027 (the "2027 Notes").
-In June 2019, we issued \$230.0 million aggregate principal amount of 0.250% convertible senior notes due 2024 (the "2024 Notes" together with the 2027 Notes "Convertible Notes"), of which approximately \$148.2 million aggregate principal amount had been repurchased as of December 31, 2022.
+In June 2019, we issued \$230.0 million aggregate principal amount of 0.250% convertible senior notes due 2024 (the "2024 Notes") together with the 2027 Notes "Convertible Notes"), of which approximately \$148.3 million aggregate principal amount had been repurchased as of December 31, 2023.
 The 2027 Notes and 2024 Notes have fixed annual interest rates at 1.750% and 0.250%, respectively, and, therefore, we do not have interest rate exposure on our Convertible Notes.
 However, the value of the Convertible Notes is exposed to interest rate risk.
 Generally, the fair market value of our fixed interest rate Convertible Notes will increase as interest rates fall and decrease as interest rates rise.
 In addition, the fair values of the Convertible Notes are affected by our stock price.
-The fair value of the Convertible Notes will generally increase as our Class A common stock price declines in value.
+The fair value of the Convertible Notes will generally increase as our Class A common stock price increases in value and will generally decrease as our Class A common stock price declines in value.
 Additionally, we carry the Convertible Notes at face value less unamortized issuance costs on our balance sheet, and we present the fair value for required disclosure purposes only.

-As of December 31, 2022, we had cash, cash equivalents and restricted cash of \$317.0 million, consisting primarily of bank deposits and money market funds.
-As of December 31, 2022, we had no borrowings outstanding under our 2019 Amended Credit Agreement.
+As of December 31, 2023, we had cash, cash equivalents and restricted cash of \$467.6 million, consisting primarily of bank deposits and money market funds.
+As of December 31, 2023, we had no borrowings outstanding under our 2019 Amended Credit Agreement.
 Such interest-bearing instruments carry a degree of interest rate risk; however, historical fluctuations of interest expense have not been significant.